UCLM-ARCO/uclm-arco.github.io/recipes/content/programming_icec_in_x86.md

 # An IceC server in x86

-The server will consist in a an object that implement the `IBool` interface of the `st.ice` module, located in the path `/usr/share/slice/st/`.
+The server will consist in an object that implement the `IBool` interface of the `st.ice` module, located in the path `/usr/share/slice/st/`.

 The first step of the program must be implement the `set` function of the interface, in this example case, the implementation will be print a message with the new value in the `stdout`.